-Students can read an age-appropriate short story or magazine article in a second language -- preferably the language that they are studying at school -- to understand diversity in languages.
-Teachers with more latitude in their curriculum can set up a group project where the ELL student and English-only students work together in a group setting.
+Students can read an age-appropriate short story or magazine article in a second language—preferably the language that they are studying at school—to understand diversity in languages.
+Teachers with more latitude in their curriculum can set up a group project where the ELL and English-only students work together in a group setting.
 For example, the English-only students can attempt to write a paragraph in Japanese and give it to the student from Japan to grade and make suggestions about.
 In return, the Japanese-language student will give an English-language paragraph to his or her native English-speaking classmate.
 This type of activity encourages not only diversity but also appropriate socialization within a classroom environment.

-It’s important for ELL students to maintain fluency in their primary language, both for the sake of their identity and bilingualism in adulthood.
-It‘s also important for ELL students to become fluent and skilled English speakers so that they can achieve their maximum grade and test score potential.
+2. Ensure that students maintain fluency in their primary language: It’s important for ELL students to maintain fluency in their primary language, both for the sake of their identity and bilingualism in adulthood.
+It‘s also important for ELLs to become fluent and skilled English speakers so that they can achieve their maximum grade and test score potential.

-Language has always been its own art form.
+3. Use art to express culture: Language has always been its own art form.
 Students who are new to the U.S. can share something about their own language with their class, such as a short poem, a famous author from their country, or the written language itself.
 Letters from non-Roman alphabets can be beautifully made into art projects with calligraphy pens or other tools and media.
-Any project that assists ELL students with socialization in their new environment will ease the struggle of both learning a new language fluently and being surrounded by an entirely new culture.
+Any project that assists ELLs with socialization in their new environment will ease the struggle of both learning a new language fluently and being surrounded by an entirely new culture.

-Picture books, as well as computerized versions thereof, are great tools for students to communicate lesser-used nouns.
+4. Use graphics to aid in communication: Picture books, as well as computerized versions thereof, are great tools for students to communicate lesser-used nouns.
 (Think hipopotamo [hippopotamus] or jonquille [daffodil].)
 The use of graphics is paramount because students entering the U.S. will have a rough transition to the American way of learning a second language.
-ELL students are taught English the same way that English-only students are taught their second language.
+ELLs are taught English the same way that English-only students are taught their second language.
 They conjugate verbs and learn to write, but they don't necessarily learn to speak or react to their environment as quickly as is necessary to make them confident and comfortable.

 Tolerance, Empathy, and Perspective